 - It's the host's game, so it's the host's rules.
 They are the ultimate decider of points, so be nice to them :)

 If you have an issue with a question email firstname.lastname@example.org and the correct person will be flogged.

 We have a very strict team size limit.
 Your team is allowed to have up to 35 players.

 Yup, you read that right… only 35 players.
 Try not to go over.

-District Trivia game play consists of 5 rounds of questions with 4 worksheet rounds in between.
+District Trivia game play consists of 5 rounds of questions with 4 bonus rounds in between.
 Questions are progressive and increase in difficulty and value during each round from 1 to 10 points.
 At the end of each round is a bonus question that uses a wager system.
-After hearing the question, circle the number of points you want to wager.
-At the end of a round you will take that round's answer sheets to the host for scoring.
-You can then pickup a worksheet round to gain additional points while the host is scoring the round.
+We will give you the category to base your wager on and then the question.
+If you get it right the points you wagered will be added to your score, but if you get it wrong we subtract them.
+So wager carefully.
 Rinse and repeat.

 The bonus rounds come in four different forms:

 - Puzzle Round: usually some sort of riddle or game that has to be worked out.